 Giving God Your Children

 – I always speak the Aaronic blessing over my children and my grandson each and every morning when I pray.
 I speak over each of them by name and say “May God make you like Ephraim and Manasseh.
 May He make you like Sarah, Rebecca, Rachel and Leah (obviously I have sons AND daughters).
 May the Lord bless you and keep you.
 May He make His face shine upon you.
 May He turn His face toward you and grant you peace in Jesus’ Name.”
-I cover all my children each day in His love and protection.
+I cover all my children each day in His love and protection and when they face things in life I stand in the gap for them and surrender it to Him in prayer.

 Giving God Your Mind